manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 ^^^^^^^^^^^^^
 Index schema can be changed on-the-fly in case of attribute.
 Full-text fields however require re-creating the index.

 Change of tokenization settings requires a remaking in case of plain indexes.
-For Real-Time indexes, these can be made on-the-fly using
+For Real-time indexes, these can be made on-the-fly using
 :ref:`ALTER RECONFIGURE<alter_syntax>` but they will affect only new content added to index, as it's not possible yet to re-tokenize already indexed texts.

 Some settings like :ref:`access_plain_attrs`, which don't alter in any way the index, don't require an index rebuild, just a reload.